jerickjoe111/launch-school/JS229/01_objects_and_inheritance.md

 CustomObject.prototype.hasOwnProperty('hasOwnProperty') // => false
 Object.prototype.hasOwnProperty('hasOwnProperty') // => true
 // our CustomObject instance inherits this property not from his parent,
-// CustomObject.prototype, but the prototype of the protype, Object.prototype
+// CustomObject.prototype, but from the prototype of the protype, Object.prototype
 ```

 ### Property assignment